-Sediment sampling was carried out by 4Sight Consulting on 07 March 2017.
-Seabed samples were collected using a stainless steel biological box dredge towed behind a small boat.
+Sediment sampling was carried out by 4Sight between 11:30 hrs to 14:30 hrs on 26 March 2019.
+Seabed samples were collected using a stainless-steel biological box dredge towed behind a small boat.
 A typical seabed sediment sample is shown in Figure 2.
-The required material for analytical purposes is extracted from the bulk sample collected from each site.
+The required material for analytical purposes is extracted from the bulk sample collected from each site

-Sampling was carried out as part of a wider seabed sampling effort on that day, which included sampling the inner harbour marina area (in relation to Eastland Port's Upper Log Yard consent monitoring requirements which are reported separately) and sampling elsewhere adjacent to the Turning Basin (in relation to a small area of proposed capital dredging for which a consent application is currently in preparation).
+Sampling was carried out as part of a wider seabed sampling effort on that day.
+This included sampling the inner harbour marina area (in relation to Eastland Port's Upper Log Yard sediment monitoring regime, which are reported separately).

-All seabed samples were secured in containers supplied by Hill laboratories and were dispatched to Hill Laboratories along with the seawater to be used in the elutriate testing.
+All seabed samples were secured in containers supplied by Hill Laboratories and stored chilled aboard the vessel.
+Samples were dispatched by courier to the respective Laboratories on the day of sampling.

-Chain of Custody documentation is included as Appendix D.
+Chain of Custody documentation is included as Appendix C.